 had radiation therapy to your breast in the past

 have a gene change such as a BRCA mutation that puts you at high risk for another

-In some cases, women with a high risk for breast cancer may want to have a mastectomy before cancer develops.
-This includes women with genes linked to breast cancer, such as the BRCA1 or BRCA2 gene.
+the BRCA1 or BRCA2 gene.
 In these cases, a mastectomy is done to try to keep breast

-There may be other reasons for your doctor to recommend a mastectomy.
+There may be other reasons for your doctor to advise a mastectomy.

 What are the different types

 Any type of mastectomy may include removing lymph nodes.
 These are